The Pan-African Diaspora Holiday

 Many African Americans, not knowing their actual ethnicity, will take garbs from Nigeria and names from North Africa and the Swahili Coast: Thank the African Holocaust for them not knowing their actual homeland.
 And we could go deeper, when we understand Africa from a Pan-African lens.
 So Karenga is 100% authentic to use his African Diaspora creativity to create a new Pan-African Diaspora experience, by taking what is relevant– the Pan-African Swahili languages and parts from the diverse continent, which produced the diverse Diaspora.
 It is beautiful and genius to compile these sacred things to repair, what must be repaired with dignity and an African reconnection.

 It is a very strange argument, because what isn’t “made up” are there naturally occurring Holidays that seamlessly appear in history?
-But what is unchristian and hypocritical, is when European Christians, who created the African Holocaust, vociferously attack Kwanzaa as “making it up,” of being “fraudulent.”
+But what is unchristian and hypocritical, is when European Christians, who created the African Holocaust, vociferously attack Kwanzaa as “making it up,” or being “fraudulent.”
 Worried about losing their enslaved flocks?
 It is like the pot calling the kettle black, considering the obvious history of Christmas (as well as the commercial exploitation by big businesses) and all the other made up.

 Karenga’s most outstanding contribution to the forward flow of humanity is to give the African Diaspora their “own” holiday.
 Considering the legacy of slavery and the destruction of the African connection it is beyond critique.
-It is clear that the ongoing Holocaust against African people is mask in the voice of the detractors, as they continue to try to make African people globally divided and culturally orphaned.
+It is clear that the ongoing Holocaust against African people is a mask in the voice of the detractors, as they continue to try to make African people globally divided and culturally orphaned.
 Kwanzaa ultimately, like the message of Jesus and Muhammad, is there to heal.
-In the case of Kwanzaa the target is the disenfranchised African Diaspora.
-Beyond nit picking at minutia issues like “Why Swahili?” the entire message is redemptive and constructed on rebuilding African people’s humanity.
+In the case of Kwanzaa, the target is the disenfranchised African Diaspora.
+Beyond nitpicking at minutia issues like “Why Swahili?” the entire message is redemptive and constructed on rebuilding African people’s humanity.